-Join Craig Whitaker for an in-depth discussion in this video Overview of the 3D workflow, part of Getting Started with CINEMA 4D R17.
+Join Craig Whitaker for an in-depth discussion in this video Overview of the 3D workflow, part of Learning Cinema 4D R17.

 - Okay, here we are inside of CINEMA 4D, and I'm sure everybody is so excited, can't wait to jump in, and start making some cool stuff.
 But before we do that, I just wanted to take a few minutes and discuss with you the entire 3D workflow, or where 3D fits into the pipeline in a typical project.
 So I thought the best way to show you that would be an Oreo cookie.
 And the way I think about 3D or where I think it fits into the pipeline, is kind of wedged between a world of 2D, right, so 2D being the top cookie, 2D being the bottom, and 3D kind of being the double-stuffed center.